Suuuuvi/You-Side/README.md

     playNote(67, beats = 0.5) # note should be play for a duration of 0.5 beats.
     ```

-- `rest`: The function introduces pauses in your music.
-For instance, you can use it to pause for 0.25 second:
+- `rest`: The function introduces pauses in music.
+For instance, use it to pause for 0.25 second:

     ```python
     from tunepad import rest